Sales taxes in the United States: Texas

 The Texas state sales and use tax rate is 6.25% since 1990, but local taxing jurisdictions (cities, counties, transportation authorities, and special purpose districts - which includes "fire control" and "crime control" taxes levied by a city for those specific purposes only, but specifically not including school districts) may also impose sales and use taxes.
-However, the additional jurisdictions listed can only assess sales tax between themselves up to a maximum of 2% combined for all jurisdictions; thus, the sales tax rate on any taxable purchase cannot exceed 8.25%.
+However, the additional jurisdictions listed can only assess sales tax among themselves, with a combined maximum of 2%; thus, the sales tax rate on any taxable purchase cannot exceed 8.25%.
 Prepared food, such as restaurant food, is subject to the tax, but items such as medicines (prescription and over-the-counter), feminine hygiene and baby-related items (such as diapers and bottles), food, and food seeds, are not.

 Motor vehicle and boat sales are taxed at only the 6.25% state rate; there is no local sales and use tax on these items.
 In addition, a motor vehicle or boat purchased outside the state is assessed a use tax at the same rate as one purchased inside the state.
 The sales tax is calculated on the greater of either the actual purchase price or the "standard presumptive value" of the vehicle, as determined by the state, except for certain purchases (mainly purchases from licensed dealers or from auctions).

-Lodging rates are subject to a 6% rate at the state level, with local entities being allowed to charge additional amounts.
-For example, the city of Austin levies a 9% hotel/motel tax, bringing the total to 15%, trailing only Houston for the highest total lodging tax statewide, at 17%.
+Lodging rates are subject to a 6% state tax, and local entities may charge additional amounts.
+For example, the city of Austin levies a 9% hotel/motel tax, bringing the total to 15%, trailing only Houston, which has the highest lodging tax statewide at 17%.
 Lodging for travelers on official government business is specifically exempt from tax but the traveler must submit an exemption form to the hotel/motel and provide proof of official status.

-Texas allows two discounts for merchants, as incentives to prepay and timely file sales tax returns: a 0.5% discount if the sales tax return is timely filed and payments made, and an additional 1.25% discount for prepayment of taxes before filing.
-In order to qualify for the latter, the merchant must pay a "reasonable estimate", defined as either 100% of the amount owed in the period (monthly or quarterly) for the prior year (e.g. if owed in October 2024, the merchant must prepay the October 2023 amount) or 90% of the current period's liability, and must do so by the 15th of each month (if monthly) or the 15th day of the second month of each quarter (if quarterly).
+Texas allows two discounts for merchants as incentives to prepay and timely file sales tax returns: a 0.5% discount for timely filing and payment, and an additional 1.25% discount for prepayment before filing.
+To qualify for the latter, the merchant must pay a "reasonable estimate", defined as either 100% of the amount owed in the period (monthly or quarterly) for the prior year (e.g. if owed in October 2024, the merchant must prepay the October 2023 amount) or 90% of the current period's liability, and must do so by the 15th of each month (if monthly) or the 15th day of the second month of each quarter (if quarterly).

 Texas provides four sales tax holidays per year.
-The two largest are in April for "emergency preparedness" items such as flashlights and batteries, and in August for "back to school items" such as clothing less than $100 (except for certain items, such as golf shoes) and school supplies.
+The two largest are in April for "emergency preparedness" items such as flashlights and batteries, and in August for "back-to-school items" such as clothing less than $100 (except for certain items, such as golf shoes) and school supplies.